 Graduate Record Exam (GRE)

 Reporting the results of the GRE is optional.
 If you choose to self-report these results, the department requires a score report from ETS for score verification.
 The GRE University of Rochester institution code is 2928.
-The ECE department code is 1203.
+No department code is required.

-International applicants that have, or will receive, a Bachelor’s or Master's degree from an English-speaking university located in one of the countries listed below, then the TOEFL/IETLS/PTE academic requirement is automatically waived.
+International applicants that have, or will receive, a bachelor’s or master's degree from an English-speaking university located in the United States or one of the countries listed below, will have the English Proficiency requirement automatically waived.

 List of countries:

 - United Kingdom